eclipse-biscuit/biscuit/SPECIFICATIONS.md

 `ThirdPartyBlockRequest` contains the necessary context for serializing and signing a datalog block:

+- `legacyPreviousKey` was needed for the signature.
+It is not needed anymore with `v1` signatures and must be empty.
+- `legacyPublicKeys` was needed for serialization but is not used anymore, it must be empty.
-- `previousKey` is needed for the signature (it makes sure that a third-party block can only be used for a specific biscuit token
+- `previousSignature` is needed for the signature (to make sure that a third-party block can only be used for a specific biscuit token)
-- `publicKeys` is the list of public keys already present in the token table; they are used for serialization

 `ThirdPartyBlockContents` contains both the serialized `Block` and the external signature.